will123195/levelgo/README.md

 # levelgo

-LevelDB with indexing and collections for Node.js
+Indexed collections for LevelDB with syntax like MongoDB

 ## Install